 Sunday, October 24 11am – 4pm EDT:

 Margaretha Haughwout collaborates with humans, and the more-than-human, across technologies and ecologies, to enact possible worlds.
 Speculative fabulation, intervention, participatory event, walking tour, experimental pedagogy, installation, and biological processes articulate stages of her worlding processes.
-She hosts the annual Grafters X Change with Marisa Prefer, for bioregional eco-artists and fruit tree enthusiasts to continue the work toward abundant Food Forest Futures.
-Haughwout received her MFA from the Digital Art and New Media program at the University of California Santa Cruz, her Permaculture Design Certificate from the Urban Permaculture Institute, has studied with numerous herbalists including Matthew Wood. https://beforebefore.net/words/
+As an intertwined series of related interventions, she explores Ruderal Witchcraft: a project in collaboration with the artist Oliver Kellhammer that consider of set of practices specific to planetary, weedy natures that work their way at edges and interstices of public and private property, and which are entangled with a range of other human and non-human outcasts of capitalist modernity.
+Active relationships with weedy, rapidly reproducing species that primarily operate in everyday spaces of disturbance give guerrilla gardeners, activists, artists, witches, and other practitioners concerned with the ongoing threats of the global Capitalocene new spatiotemporal opportunities for anti-capitalist magic, sabotage, and retreat.
+Haughwout received her MFA from the Digital Art and New Media program at the University of California Santa Cruz, her Permaculture Design Certificate from the Urban Permaculture Institute, and has studied with numerous herbalists including Matthew Wood. https://beforebefore.net/

 3:30pm – 4pm: Final Words